TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 ```

 Use the exact version to avoid upgrading other unrelated packages.
 You can find the package you want in the *Packagecloud*.
-For example, to find the Tyk Manager's packages for `v5.0` you can use the following search query
+For example, to find the Tyk Dashboard's packages for `v5.0` you can use the following search query
 https://packagecloud.io/app/tyk/tyk-dashboard/search?q=5.0

 ---